kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### Live Editing
 You can edit all of your markdown inline.
-Click the edit button on the toolbar above and start editing this slidshow!
+Click the edit button on the toolbar above and start editing this presentation!
 Use the refresh button to update the view when you are ready!  {.left}
 :::